- 04 Nov 2022

 and country

 .
-As a consequence, you won't be able to create a dashboard filter for product_line
+As a consequence, you won't be able to create a native dashboard filter to control the product_line

 WITH calculation as (